MLB owners lock out players, 1st work stoppage since 1995

 Some player agents have speculated that management’s credit lines already may be pressured following income deprivation caused by the coronavirus pandemic, but the clubs’ finances are more opaque publicly than that of the union, making it difficult to ascertain comparative financial strength to withstand a lengthy work stoppage.

-Rob Manfred, who succeeded Bud Selig as commissioner in 2015 following a quarter-century as an MLB labor negotiator, made clear last month that management preferred an offseason lockout to a midseason strike.
+Manfred succeeded Bud Selig as commissioner in 2015 following a quarter-century as an MLB labor negotiator.
+He was unusually critical publicly of the union's stance.

-“We’ve been down this path.
-We locked out in ‘89-’90,” he said.
-“I don’t think '94 worked out too great for anybody.
-I think when you look at other sports, the pattern has become to control the timing of the labor dispute and try to minimize the prospect of actual disruption of the season.
-That’s what it’s about.
-It’s avoiding doing damage to the season.”

-Scott Boras, who negotiated Scherzer's deal and shortstop Corey Seager's $325 million contract with Texas, has pushed for the union to insist on change to decrease the incentive for lowering payrolls during rebuilding.
+“They never wavered from collectively the most extreme set of proposals in their history,” he said, “including significant cuts to the revenue-sharing system, a weakening of the competitive balance tax, and shortening the period of time that players play for their teams.
+All of these changes would make our game less competitive.”

 Blum reported from New York and Hawkins from Irving, Texas.